-All of these are short term situations that can cause an increase in motivation due to being perceived as a challenge.
-These situations can be moderately stressful for your child but also give them the opportunity to grow outside of their comfort zone.
+All of these are short-term situations that can cause an increase in motivation due to being perceived as a challenge.
+These situations can be moderately stressful for your child but also give her the opportunity to grow outside of her comfort zone.

-Teaching your kid healthy ways to handle stress
+Teaching your daughter healthy ways to handle stress

-Stress in life is inevitable.
-Maybe you’ve had to deal with a stressful event today.
-Teaching your child how to positively cope with stress can benefit them in the long run.
-Stress may be unavoidable in life, but you can set your child up for a lifetime of positive habits with regards to stress.
-By creating these habits, you are helping them be healthier and stronger versions of themselves.
-Here are some research backed ways to deal with stress.
-You can introduce these habits to your child when they are dealing with a stressful situation at school or home.
+Stress in life is inevitable, so teaching your child how to positively cope with stress will benefit her in the long run.
+By developing healthy coping habits in your daughter, you are helping her be a healthier and stronger version of herself.
+Here are some research-backed ways to deal with stress.
+You can introduce these habits to your child when she is dealing with a stressful situation at school or home.

-The health benefits of meditation are well documented and extend far beyond stress.
-It’s never too early to teach your child to be able to sit with their thoughts and feelings.
-Meditation isn’t just about sitting and trying to think about nothing..
-There are many different kinds of meditations available, including guided meditations and moving meditations such as yoga.
-Another great thing about meditation is that there are so many great (and free) resources out there.
+The health benefits of meditation are well-documented and extend far beyond stress.
+It’s never too early to teach your child to be able to sit with her thoughts and feelings.
+Many different kinds of meditation exist, including guided and moving meditations like yoga.
+Another great thing about meditation is that there are so many free resources..
 We recommend this guided relaxation treehouse meditation for kids that is available for free on Youtube.

 Physical activity has numerous benefits.
 Exercise is a healthy way to reduce stress and improve mood.
-Visiting a local park, beach, or mountains can be a relaxing and fun bonding experience for the whole family.
+Spending active time outdoors can be a relaxing and fun bonding experience for the whole family.
 Home exercise is also a fun way to introduce exercise to your child.
 If you’re looking for a fun workout for kids, we recommend this 25 minute workout by FitnessBlender.